Learn More About Our Academic Programs

 Adult Degree Program (ADP)

 The ADP was built for busy adults.
 Many ADP students are well into their careers and work full time, and therefore are only available to take classes in the evening.
 A lot of ADP students have previously attended college and often bring transfer credits with them.
 There are five majors and nine minors offered in the Adult Degree Program.
-ADP students are welcome to pursue any pre-professional track or concentration, but some courses only offered during the daytime.
+ADP students are welcome to pursue any pre-professional track or concentration, but some courses are only offered during the daytime.
 ADP students may take classes at any time of day, but we guarantee that all degrees in the Adult Degree Program can be completed by only taking evening classes.
 The Core curriculum is not a degree requirement for Adult Degree Program students.
 Two degrees are offered in the ADP: Bachelor of Business Administration and Bachelor of Arts in Liberal Studies.

 Students in both programs may take any of the classes we offer, whether during the day or in the evening.
 Daytime classes are offered in a traditional 16-week semester, while ADP classes are taught in two 8-week sessions per semester.